Two guys plugging their ears

 How to Stop Your Alarm from Firing Randomly

-The following checklist will help you rule out the kinds of alarm issues you can handle on your own.
-If you reach the end of the list, and you’re still no closer to identifying the culprit behind your spazzing siren, it’s probably time to replace your equipment or call an expert.
+The following checklist will help you identify and resolve the kinds of alarm issues you can handle on your own.
+If you reach the end of the list and you’re still no closer to identifying the culprit behind your misfiring siren, it’s probably time to replace your equipment or call an expert.

 1. Check the Error Message on Your Hub

-Whenever your alarms sounds, your security system records the event.
-You’ll find those records on your hub or in your app.
-Read the error message(s).
-The problem could be as simple as a low or dead battery in one of your sensors, which can trigger burglar and smoke alarms.
+Whenever your alarm sounds, your security system logs the event.
+Based on our hands-on testing, you can usually find these records on the control hub or in the mobile app.
+Start by reviewing any error messages.
+In many cases, the issue is something simple, like a low or dead battery in a sensor, which can trigger both burglar and smoke alarms.

 2. Inspect Motion Sensors for Visible Damage